List of Morehouse College alumni

 This is a list of notable alumni including currently matriculating students and alumni who are graduates or non-matriculating students of Morehouse College.

 Morehouse College is a private, four-year, all-male, historically black college in Atlanta, Georgia.
-During enrollment at the college students are known as "Men of Morehouse."
+During enrollment, students are known as "Men of Morehouse."
 Upon graduation, alumni are ceremoniously initiated as lifetime "Morehouse Men."
-There are over 20,000 alumni of Morehouse College.
+There are over 20,000 alumni of Morehouse College, and dozens of alumni chapters established across the U.S. and a few foreign countries.